achalise/spring-webflux-mongo-starter/readme.md

 Currently it is set to `6868` for th app and `27777` to connect to  monogdb.

+Please ensure you have correct permissions to execute gradle before running following commands.

 * To run the tests:

 `./gradlew check`